Skip to main content

 Evaluation

-According to the UVic Regulations, approved by the University's Board of Directors, there will only be one official call that will cover two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call that provides for two different evaluation periods:

-• Ordinary period, which will take place during the academic period.
+• Ordinary period, which takes place as part of the training process and within the school period.

-Continuous evaluation of the activities carried out by the student through:
+Continuous evaluation of the activities carried out by the student is carried out through:

-- Actively participate in class and in the forums that are proposed (10% of the final grade of the subject, non-refundable).
+• Active participation in class and in the proposed forums: 10% of the final grade for the subject; non-recoverable

-- Continuous evaluation of directed and autonomous activities (90% of the final mark of the subject).
+• Continuous assessment of guided and autonomous activities: 90% of the final grade for the subject

-The student who does not pass some of the activities considered recoverable may recover them during this period, as long as the total of parts not passed in the subject does not represent more than 50% of the final mark of the subject.
+Students who do not pass some of the activities considered retakeable may retake them during this period, provided that the total of failed parts of the subject does not represent more than 50% of the final grade for the subject.

-The final grade for this period is obtained by taking the weighted average of the grades obtained during the ordinary period and, if some activities have been recovered, in the complementary assessment.
+The final grade for this period is obtained by taking the weighted average of the grades obtained during the ordinary period and, if some activities have been made up, in the complementary assessment.
 The subject is passed if a grade ≥5 is obtained.

 Methodology